splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector.rst

 Use the Fluentd receiver to collect logs.
 Common sources such as filelog, journald, and Windows Event Viewer are included in the installation.
 See :ref:`fluentd-receiver` for more information.

-.. note:: If you don't have a Log Observer entitlement or don't wish to collect logs for the target host, use the ``--without-fluentd`` option to skip the installation of Fluentd when installing the Collector.
+.. note:: If you have a Log Observer entitlement or wish to collect logs for the target host with Fluentd, use the ``--with-fluentd`` option to also install Fluentd when installing the Collector.

 .. raw:: html